 Read on to find out why you should always track and analyse your marketing results.

 Serpstat – SEO.
 Some free features then pricing starts at $59 per month ($50 for annual billing).

 If search engine optimisation isn’t your area of expertise, it can feel like a minefield.
 Finding small business tools to help with it makes a huge difference!
 I recommend Serpstat.

 Slack – Communicating with a remote team.
 Starts at £5.75 per person per month.
 Free trial available.

-With Slack, you can message individual members of your team, or create chats with multiple members, keeping everyone in the loop.
+With Slack, you can message individual team members, or create chats with multiple people, keeping everyone in the loop.
 I find it really helps the whole team stay in touch much more productively!
 One of my favourite small business tools.

 Trello – Collaborative projects.
 Free basic then starts at $6 per month.

-Used by millions of people worldwide, Trello is a great collaborative project manager.
+Used by millions worldwide, Trello is a great collaborative project manager.
 Use project boards, lists and cards to organise projects across your team.
 It’s fantastic for highlighting pending tasks and due dates – it keeps everyone on the same page and up-to-date.

 FaceTime – Video calls with other Apple users.
 Free.

 If both you and a client have Apple devices, FaceTime is a great way to speed up communication.
 FaceTime is free on iPhone, iPads and Macs, always a plus when it comes to small business tools!
-Use it to have a quick catch-up with a client – it feels more like a face-to-face meeting than a phone call, which can be a nice way of staying connected.
+Use it to have a quick catch-up – it feels more like a face-to-face meeting than a phone call, which can be a nice way of staying connected.

 Zoom – Online meeting and conferencing.
 Basic Free account or starting at £12.99 per month for pro (up to 23% saving when billed annually).

 Hosting a webinar or an online conference?
 Zoom is the platform for you.
 It is an easy way to organise online meetings and stay connected with your team, even when you can’t be in the same room.
 Zoom syncs with your calendar and can be accessed on any device, making life so much easier!